0xAX/asm/content/asm_3.md

 	pop rcx
     ;; Check the number of the given command line arguments. cmp rcx, 3
-    ;; If not enough, jump to error subroutine. jne argcError
+    ;; If not enough, jump to the error subroutine. jne argcError

 	;; Skip the first command line argument which is usually the program name.